datastax/cpp-driver/docs/topics/README.md

 ## Memory handling

-Values such as [`CassString`](http://datastax.github.io/cpp-driver/api/struct_cass_string/) and [`CassBytes`](http://datastax.github.io/cpp-driver/api/struct_cass_bytes/) point to memory held by the result object.
+Values such as strings (`const char*`),  bytes and decimals (`const cass_bytes_t*`) point to memory held by the result object.
 The lifetimes of these values are valid as long as the result object isn’t freed.
 These values **must** be copied into application memory if they need to live longer than the result object’s lifetime.
 Primitive types such as [`cass_int32_t`](TODO) are copied by the driver because it can be done cheaply without incurring extra allocations.

 **NOTE:** Advancing an iterator invalidates the value it previously returned.